davidtchiu/davidtchiu.github.io/teaching/cs240/lab.express/index.md

   const app = express();
   ```

 - Next, we need to get the web server to listen on a particular port for HTTP requests.
-In a production server, HTTP runs on port `80`.
-However, you and your teammates are all developing on the same server, and you would all be in conflict for port `80`, which can only be bound once.
-So, let's try something different, like `8080` or `8081`, etc.
+In a production server, HTTP runs on port 80.
+However, you and your teammates are all developing on the same server, and you would all be in conflict for port 80, which can only be bound once.
+So, let's try something different, like 8080 or 8081, etc. Make sure you talk amongst yourselves so that none of you is picking the same port.

   ```js
   const port = 8080;